 Fortunately, I adore avocados.
 I love them spread on toast, sprinkled on a salad, used in place of mayo in egg salad, or just eaten straight with a spoon.
 (It’s that love of avocados that led me to learn how to eat avocado pits, and other ways to use them.)

-Fortunately, that never happened to me: I adore avocados, and I’m crazy about guacamole.
-But when I moved to the Midwest I was horrified to find people adding things mayonnaise to their “guacamole”.
-That’s not guacamole, it’s avocado dip!
+I’m also crazy about guacamole, but when I moved to the Midwest I was horrified to find folks adding mayonnaise to their “guacamole”.
+That’s not guacamole, it’s avocado dip, people!

 At it’s simplest, guacamole is just avocados mashed with lime juice and seasoned with salt.
 Most authentic recipes (including mine) add cilantro, but if you don’t like the taste just leave it out.
-Others add minced onion and diced bell peppers, or salsa, all of which change the texture too much for my liking.
+Just don’t add mayo!!!

-One other thing: please make your guacamole using a molcajete (a stone mortar and pestle) or by mashing it with a fork, and not in a food processor or blender.
+One other thing: please don’t make guacamole in a food processor or blender.
+If you don’t have a molcajete (Amazon), just mash it in a bowl with the back of a fork.
 The small chunks of avocado are part of what makes guacamole a treat for the tongue!

 Serves: 3 cups

 - 3 large or 5 small Haas avocados (the black ones)